pellcorp/k1-klipper-firmware/docker/readme.md

 # Dockerfile

-For building chelper and firmware
+For building chelper and MIPS firmware, best **not** to use it for building anything else.

 ## Publishing docker file